Non-stop flights to Rome (Fiumicino) (FCO)

 If you are looking for a direct flight from Saudi Arabia to Rome (Fiumicino), there are 2 airports to choose from.

-From Jeddah and Riyadh, you can fly with Saudi Arabian (SkyTeam).
+From Riyadh, you can fly non-stop with ITA Airways (Star Alliance) or Saudi Arabian (SkyTeam).

 Flights from Senegal to Rome (Fiumicino)